jdonnerstag/pyfwf_db/README.rst

   >>> list(parsed.objects[327])
   ['M', 'Jack Brown', '19490106']
   >>> # To prevent the fields from changing order use OrderedDict
   >>> # instead of dict on _map.
-More about that later
+More about that later.

 .filter(\*\*kwargs)
 ===================

 Here is where the magic happens.
-A filtered queryset will always return a new queryset that can be filtered again and so on
+A filtered queryset will always return a new queryset that can be filtered again and so on.

 .. code-block:: Python